FinnJakobR/gym_engine/README.md

 - `records`: The individual sets (`weight`, `reps`, `rir`, `is_warmup`).
 - `nn_training_logs`: Stores the exact 6D feature vector $X$ and the achieved $e1RM$ delta $Y$ as training data for the neural network.

-## The AI Strategy: From Heuristics to Deep Learning

 Because Neural Networks require large datasets to overcome noise, the engine utilizes a two-phase bootstrapping approach: